Becoming an artist is not always easy. You must develop skills and gain experience to be a successful artist.

 Learning New Techniques

 A good mentor can teach you new techniques to use in your work.
-They can also guide you on using different tools and materials and apply them to your work.
+They can also guide you on using different tools and materials and applying them to your work.
 There will always be a better and brighter way of doing work.

 Developing your Style